IdentityServer/IdentityServer4/docs/reference/options.rst

 * ``CheckSessionCookieDomain``
     The domain of the cookie used for the check session endpoint.

+* ``CheckSessionCookieSameSiteMode``
+    The SameSite mode of the cookie used for the check session endpoint.

 * ``RequireCspFrameSrcForSignout``
     If set, will require frame-src CSP headers being emitting on the end session callback endpoint which renders iframes to clients for front-channel signout notification.
 Defaults to true.